MelihSahin0/Voting/README.md

-This is a simple Voting Project made with soditium and has a simple UI in the website folder.
+This is a simple Voting Project made with solidity and has a simple UI in the website folder.
 This application was tested on Ganache.

 About this Project.
 The owner can create two Types of Voting.
 The first one is a public voting, where you can see,